Exporting Clash Reports in Navisworks: A Step-by-Step Guide

 Learn More

-If you have a team member who does not need to look at say the electrical information and you have all tests exported as combined then it will be in their report.
+If you have a team member who does not need to look at, say, the electrical information and you have all tests exported as combined, then it will be in their report.
 Let's set it to separate just for this example.
-And then our report format, this is the file format that we can use to export.
+And then our report format—this is the file format that we can use to export.

-XML is the extensible markup language, a format that will allow us to export or rather to import into a program like Microsoft Excel.
-HTML, this is the old version of HTML that Navisworks used to and still does export.
-That's the hypertext markup language that is readable by all web browsers.
+XML is the Extensible Markup Language, a format that will allow us to export—or rather to import—into a program like Microsoft Excel.
+HTML—this is the old version of HTML that Navisworks used to, and still does, export.
+That’s the Hypertext Markup Language that is readable by all web browsers.

-The HTML tabular is an easier to read HTML format and that's the one that I recommend using.
-As viewpoints is one that we'll get to in the next video and that's the format that you'd use to export all of your clashes as saved viewpoints and it is very useful.
-So let's select HTML tabular and then let's select the button on the bottom right that says write report.
+The HTML tabular is an easier-to-read HTML format, and that's the one that I recommend using.
+"As Viewpoints" is one that we’ll get to in the next video, and that's the format that you’d use to export all of your clashes as saved viewpoints—and it is very useful.
+So let's select HTML tabular and then click the button in the bottom right that says "Write Report."

 Thank you.